shravanvibhas23/shravanvibhas23/README.md

 # 💫 About Me:
 Hi there 👋
 I'm Shravan Vibhas, a Data Science student with a passion for uncovering insights from data and building innovative solutions.
-I have a strong foundation in computer science and data processing, with hands-on experience in data analysis, machine learning, and data visualization.
+I have a strong foundation in data science and data processing, with hands-on experience in data analysis, machine learning, and data visualization.